 Get a heatproof utensil and fill that with hot water.
 Place that nearby of your houseplants.
-The heat will cause some evaporation, and finally increase the humidity level because of the steam in the environment.
+The heat will cause some evaporation, and finally, increase the humidity level because of the steam in the environment.

 A terrarium is generally a closed or semi-open environment where moisture-loving plants can thrive easily.
-The closed environment can improve the humidity condition.
+A closed environment can improve the humidity condition.
 The aquarium can be used as a terrarium.
 You can keep the houseplants in the aquarium or directly plant them in the aquarium.